A Jane Austen birthday party is a fun theme for older girls. With the regency era gowns and up dos, this is not just a costume party...it's an event!

 Jane Austen novels are found on nearly all young women's book shelves.
 The movies are a joy to watch, and young ladies love analyzing the characters and thinking about whom they are most like.

-As girls mature and begin to experience society outside their own homes, the stories take on more meaning and become even more enjoyable as no-one can capture the intimate relationships between neighbors the way Jane Austen does.
+As girls mature and begin to experience society outside their own homes, the stories take on more meaning and become even more enjoyable as no one can capture the intimate relationships between neighbors and human nature in general the way Jane Austen can.

 The fun for this party begins with the invitation.
 Because you are requiring something more than just showing up from your guests, be specific in your invitation.
 Ask them to

-Like a tea party, floral patterns, pinks, and whites are perfect for the regency era feel.
-Decorate your party space with these colors using:
+Like a tea party, floral patterns, pinks, and whites are perfect for the Regency era feel.
+Decorate your party space with:

-All you need is a large container and a few notes that have some comparisons on it.
+To play this fun ice breaker, you'll need a large container and a few notes that have some comparisons on them.